 Tracktex has been created to address the extensive and expensive track and ballast deterioration problem caused by ‘Erosion Pumping Failure’ or mud pumping which results in mud holes.
-When installed at the ballast formation interface, Tractex prevents rain water penetrating through to the underlying deposits whilst under load, allowing a controlled upward movement of water through capillary action and also filtering and retaining any fine soil particles, in situ, during the process.
+When installed at the ballast formation interface, Tracktex prevents rain water penetrating through to the underlying deposits whilst under load, allowing a controlled upward movement of water through capillary action and also filtering and retaining any fine soil particles, in situ, during the process.

 Subgrade erosion or mud pumping can result in loss of line and level and the creation of mud holes which requires extensive maintenance and monitoring to keep under control.